 | Articulating clearly | SLP |

-In most cases, Medicare, Medicaid, Veterans Administration benefits, and private insurance cover some home care services when it is medically necessary and a patient is homebound.
-It is usually short-term care that is provided while a patient is recovering from an illness or injury.
+In most cases, Medicare, Medicaid, Veterans Administration benefits, and private insurance cover medically necessary home care services for homebound patients.
+This care is usually short-term and is provided while a patient is recovering from an illness or injury.

-Insurance companies usually do not cover home care that is long-term or goes beyond medical needs, such as companionship or housekeeping.
+Insurance companies usually do not cover home care that is long-term or goes beyond skilled medical needs.
+If your patients want care after their covered services end, VNS Health's Personal Care team can provide in-home support.

 Make sure to talk to your patients about checking with their insurance company before starting services to ensure coverage.